Watch an information session on the USC Scholar Distinctions.

 When is the deadline for the Prize Competition?

-Certified Renaissance Scholar candidates who are graduating in the current academic year must submit their Prize Competition materials by midnight on TBD.
+Certified Renaissance Scholar candidates who are graduating in the current academic year must submit their Prize Competition materials by 11:59pm on Thursday, February 1st, 2018.
 The prize application requires:

 - Anticipated 3.5 or above overall GPA at the time of graduation